SubhranshuSharma/tensorflow-mouse-controller/README.md

 2. Use the wiring imformation below to make connections.
 3. Upload arduino code of choice to arduino 33 ble sense.
 4. Make sure no other device is connected to serial ports and connect arduino to pc.
-5. Room should not be dark more the light, better it works.
+5. Room should not be dark, more the light, better it works.
 6. Run the mouse.exe file.
 7. Although mouse only moves 15 pixels every 3 seconds, slam the curser in right corner to stop mouse.exe if mouse goes crazy don't do it otherwise.
 8. Use task manager to close mouse.exe when you are done.